imnbwd/WpfWindowToolkit/README.md

 Sometimes, before closing the window, there is some logic in the view model needed to be executed, to do this, just follow the 2 steps:

-Firstly, add the behavior `EnableWindowCloseBehavior` to the window that needs to be closed from view model like this:
+Firstly, add the behavior `EnableWindowCloseBehavior` to the window that needs to be closed from its view model like this:

 ```XAML
     <Window>